Robust Multi-Hypothesis Testing with Moment Constrained Uncertainty Sets: Problem Setup

+where $\delta(x)$ is the Dirac measure on $x$.
+We use the empirical distributions as the nominal distributions in the construction of the uncertainty sets.
+Let denote $K$ real-valued, continuous functions defined on the sample space, where $[K]=\{1,...,K\}$.
+The uncertainty sets for $i \in [m]$ are defined as follows:

-where $\eta$ is the pre-specified radius of the uncertainty sets, and $E_{P}[\psi_k]$ denotes the expectation of the function $\psi_k$ under the distribution $P$.
-It is assumed that the uncertainty sets do not overlap, i.e.,
+where $\eta$ is a pre-specified radius of the uncertainty sets, and $E_{P}[\cdot]$ denotes the expectation under the distribution $P$.
+Note that we can choose the same $\eta$ for all the constraints, since otherwise the moment functions $\psi_k$'s can be scaled appropriately.
+Let $\eta_\mathrm{max}$ denote the maximum radius so that the uncertainty sets do not overlap.
+Thus, it is assumed that $\eta \in (0, \eta_\mathrm{max})$, otherwise, the problem becomes ill-defined.
+For instance, in the case where $m = 2$,